Holy Spirit High School (New Jersey): Athletics

 In the 1970s through the late 1980s, Holy Spirit made a name for itself in boys' rowing, winning several national championships and competing several times at the Henley Regatta on the River Thames by the town of Henley-on-Thames, England.
 This rowing success led to an entry in The Official Preppy Handbook in 1980.
 The boys' rowing team has competed for the Princess Elizabeth Challenge Cup at Henley six times 1970, 1974, 1976, 1981, 1982, and 2003.
 The team won in 1974, 1976, and 1981; in addition to finishing second twice, in a race in which the winner is widely considered to be the best youth crew in the world.
 Holy Spirit's three titles is tied with St. Paul's School for the most by any American high school.
 Coach Stan Bergman led the team to all three Henley victories.

 The girls eight-person rowing team won the Peabody Cup at the 2003 Henley Women's Regatta, defeating the Kingston School of England.
 Their coach, Joseph Welsh Jr., was a member of the boys team at Holy Spirit when it won a similar championship at Henley in 1976.
 The girls eight-person rowing team repeated the win of the Peabody Cup at the 2004 Henley Women's Regatta; this time defeating a fellow US team, St. Andrew's School of Delaware.

 The girl's four-person sweeping boat rowing team placed second in the National Scholastic Rowing Championship in 2019.

-The baseball team won the Non-Public A state championship in 1980 (defeating runner-up Don Bosco Preparatory High School in the finals of the tournament) and 1982 (vs. Essex Catholic High School), and won the Non-Public B title in 2015 (vs. Newark Academy).
+The baseball team won the Non-Public A state championship in 1980 (defeating runner-up Don Bosco Preparatory High School in the finals of the tournament) and 1982 (vs. Essex Catholic High School), and won the Non-Public B title in 2015 (vs. Newark Academy) and 2021 (vs. Morristown–Beard School).
 Down 4-0 in the first inning in the championship game at Mercer County Park, the 1982 team came back to tie the score and win the Parochial A state title with a 7-4 win against Essex Catholic.
 The team finished the 2015 season with a 14–16 record, winning the Non-Public B South Jersey final by a score of 7–1 against Marist High School and then won the Non-Public B state championship for the first time in 33 seasons with a 9–4 win against Newark Academy in the playoff finals.